thomastorfs/ecoimpact/docs/functional-analysis/1-features.md

 ```
 Feature: Add a resource
-    As a consumer who wants to add a resource from which a product is made
+    As an administrator
     I want to add data about the resource
     So everyone else who uses the system can use this information as well

-    # For anonymous users
+    # For administrators that have been authenticated
     Background:
-        Given I am an anonymous user

-    Scenario: Adding resource A
-        Given I am not logged in
-        When I want to add resource A
-        Then I see a message explaining I need to login
-        And I see a way to login

-    # For users that have been authenticated
-    Background:
-        Given I have logged into my account
+        Given I have logged into my administrator account

     Scenario: Adding non-existing resource A
         Given resource A does not exist